1315 Director, Business and Support Services, West Plains

 MAJOR ADMINISTRATOR Chancellor, West Plains Campus

 The Director of Business and Support Services plans, organizes, and conducts business and support affairs for the West Plains campus of the Missouri State University system, to include satellite campus operations in Mountain Grove Missouri.
-Duties involve campus-wide functions to include business services, mail services, purchasing and contracting, physical plant operations, motor pool operations, maintenance and repair of campus infrastructure, and acquisition and divestment of property.
-Develops policies and procedures to establish and maintain legal and environmental compliance, financial accountability, fiscal control and effective resource utilization for assigned programs.
-Represents the campus in negotiations and awarding of contracts with the authority to obligate physical and financial resources.
+Duties involve campus-wide functions to include business services, mail services, purchasing and contracting, physical plant operations, motor pool operations, maintenance and repair of campus infrastructure, campus safety, security, and parking, and acquisition and divestment of property.
+The Director of Business and Support Services develops policies and procedures to establish and maintain legal and environmental compliance, financial accountability, fiscal control and effective resource utilization for assigned programs.
+The Director of Business and Support Services represents the campus in negotiations and awarding of contracts with the authority to obligate physical and financial resources.

 MINIMUM ACCEPTABLE QUALIFICATIONS